dotnet/docs-maui/docs/user-interface/pages/navigationpage.md

 NavigationPage.SetTitleView(this, titleView);
 ```

-In this example, a `Slider` is displayed in the navigation bar of the `NavigationPage`, to control zooming.
+In this example, a `Slider` is displayed in the navigation bar of the <xref:Microsoft.Maui.Controls.NavigationPage>, to control zooming.

 > [!IMPORTANT]
 > Many views won't appear in the navigation bar unless the size of the view is specified with the `WidthRequest` and `HeightRequest` properties.